 2: Check the Engine Oil

-Park machine on a level surface, shut off the engine and remove the key.
-Make sure engine oil is at the appropriate level.
-Do not run machine with too little of oil or overfill.
+Park the machine on a level surface, shut off the engine, and remove the key.
+Make sure the engine oil is at the appropriate level.
+Do not run the machine with too little oil or when it is overfilled with oil.
 Running the engine outside of the recommended manufacturer’s oil level can damage the engine.

-The oil you use will be either an SAE30 or a 10W30 air cooled engine oil on most engines.
+The oil you use will be either SAE30 or 10W-30 air-cooled engine oil on most engines.
 Refer to your operator’s manual for your manufacturer’s oil recommendation.
-While you’re in the engine area, check the air filter and clean if needed.
+While you’re in the engine area, check the air filter and clean it if needed.

 3. Check the Air Filter

 Running a dirty air filter can restrict the air your mower requires.
 This can lead to your engine running rich, meaning it is burning a higher mixture of fuel than air, causing it to smoke.

 A lack of air can also cause engine overheating and significant engine damage.
 Taking time to check your air filter can save you from a large repair bill.